glanzkaiser/glanzshamzs/Trilinos/Readme.md

 https://github.com/trilinos/Trilinos/blob/master/PackagesList.cmake

+# Linear Solvers
+Trilinos provides a wide-variety of solution methods for linear and eigen systems.

+You should first decide whether you want to use the Epetra or Tpetra sparse linear algebra library.
+This decision will determine which solvers and preconditioners you can use, as not all solvers are compatible with both.

+Epetra uses integer ordinal types and double scalar types.

+Tpetra is templated on the ordinal type, scalar type, and node type.
+Tpetra allows creation of problems with any number of DOFs, problems other than of type double, optimized computations on a variety of many-core architectures (including GPUs) through Kokkos, and mixing of MPI and threading.

+#### Almost all linear solvers packages compatible with Epetra

+## Linear solver interfaces

+1. Stratimikos contains a unified set of wrappers to linear solver and preconditioner capabilities in Trilinos.
+Stratimikos essentially consists of the single class DefaultLinearSolverBuilder.
+This class takes as input a (nested) parameter list that contains options for the desired solvers and preconditioners.

+## Iterative linear and eigen-solvers
+1. AztecOO includes a number of Krylov iterative methods such as conjugate gradient (CG), generalized minimum residual (GMRES) and stabilized biconjugate gradient (BiCGSTAB) to solve systems of equations.
+AztecOO may use a variety of internally implemented preconditioners, such as SOR, polynomial, domain decomposition, and incomplete factorization preconditioning, as well as preconditioners provided by other Trilinos packages.
+AztecOO also fully contains the C-language Aztec linear solver package, so any application that is using Aztec can use the AztecOO library in place of Aztec.
+Note that only bug fixes are being applied to AztecOO.
+2. Belos provides next-generation iterative linear solvers and a powerful linear solver developer framework.
+3. Anasazi is an extensible and interoperable framework for large-scale eigenvalue algorithms.
+The motivation for this framework is to provide a generic interface to a collection of algorithms for solving large-scale eigenvalue problems.
+Anasazi is interoperable because both the matrix and vectors (defining the eigenspace) are considered to be opaque objects—only knowledge of the matrix and vectors via elementary operations is necessary.
+An implementation of Anasazi is accomplished via the use of interfaces.
+Current interfaces available include Epetra and so any libraries that understand Epetra matrices and vectors (such as AztecOO) may also be used in conjunction with Anasazi.
+4. KOMPLEX is an add-on module to AZTEC that allows users to solve complex-valued linear systems.
+KOMPLEX solves a complex-valued linear system Ax=b by solving an equivalent real-valued system of twice the dimension.

+## Direct linear solvers
+1. Amesos is a set of C++ interfaces to serial and parallel sparse direct solvers.
+Amesos contains two nice sparse solvers: KLU and Paraklete.
+KLU is serial, while Paraklete (distributed with Trilinos 7.0 or higher) is a parallel solver.
+Amesos also offers an interface to LAPACK, and several other well-know solvers available on the web.
+2. Amesos2 can be considered a templated version of Amesos that supports a wider variety of scalar and index types.
+Amesos2 provides two internal serial direct solvers, KLU2 (as of release 11.12) and Basker (as of release 11.14).
+Users of prior releases will need a third-party direct solver, such as SuperLU.
+3. Pliris is an object-oriented interface to a LU solver for dense matrices on parallel platforms.
+These matrices are double precision real matrices distributed on a parallel machine.

+## Preconditioners
+1. ShyLU is designed as a set of domain-decomposition solvers that us distributed memory and node-level solvers and kernels that support the distributed memory solvers.
+The approaches in ShyLU are algebraic and so can be used as a black-box solvers.
+2. Teko is a package for development and implementation of block preconditioners.
+This includes support for manipulation and setup of block operators.
+Furthermore tools exist to support decomposition of a fully coupled operator.
+Additionally, facilities that allow the construction of approximate inverse operators using the full complement of available preconditioners and solvers are available in Teko.
+Finally, a small number of generic block preconditioners has been implemented in Teko, including block Jacobi, and block Gauss-Seidel.
+For the Navier-Stokes equation, Teko has implementations of SIMPLE, PCD and LSC.
+3. Ifpack provides a suite of object-oriented algebraic preconditioners.
+Ifpack constructors expect an Epetra_RowMatrix object for construction.
+Ifpack objects interact well with other Trilinos classes.
+In particular,Ifpack can be used as a preconditioner for AztecOO and smoother in ML.
+4. Ifpack2 can be considered a templated version of Ifpack.
+It provides SOR type relaxation methods, incomplete factorizations, and additive Schwarz methods.
+5. ML contains a variety of parallel multigrid schemes for preconditioning or solving large sparse linear systems of equations arising primarily from elliptic PDE discretizations.
+6. MueLu provides a framework for parallel multigrid preconditioning methods for large sparse linear systems.
+MueLu provides algebraic multigrid methods for symmetric and nonsymmetric systems based on smoothed aggregation.
+It is designed to be extensible and can in principle support other algebraic multigrid (e.g., Ruge-Stueben) and geometric multigrid methods.
+MueLu does not provide any smoothers itself, but instead relies on other Trilinos packages for these capabilities.
+MueLu is templated on the ordinal and scalar types, and it can also exploit the hybrid communication benefits of Tpetra and Kokkos.

+# Nonlinear Solvers (Trilinos’ Embedded Nonlinear Analysis Tools)
+The Trilinos Embedded Nonlinear Analysis Tools Capability Area collects the top level algorithms (outermost loops) in a computational simulation or design study.
+These include: the solution of nonlinear equations, time integration, bifurcation tracking, parameter continuation, optimization, and uncertainty quantification.

+1. The Nonlinear Solver NOX solves a set of nonlinear algebraic equations $f(x)=0$ for $x$ The methods included Newton-based algorithms such as inexact Newton, matrix-free Newton-Krylov, line-search methods, trust-region methods, tensor methods, and homotopy methods.
+Most of these methods ask the user to supply a Jacobian matrix $J = \frac{df}{dx} $ and include the computational step of approximating $J = \frac{df}{dx} $.

+2. The Time Integration algorithms in Tempus solve ODEs of the forms $f(\dot{x}, x, t)=0$ and $\dot{x}=f(x, t)$.
+The algorithms include explicit and implicit methods with adaptive step size control, including Forward/Backward Euler, Trapezoidal, Explicit Runge-Kutta, Diagonally Implicit Runge-Kutta, Implicit/Explicit Runge-Kutta, Leapfrog, Newmark-Beta, HHT-Alpha, BDF2, operator-splitting, and subcycling.
+For systems with parameter dependence, $f(\dot{x}, x, t, p)=0$, a sensitivity analysis capability is now available to solve for $\frac{dx}{dp}$.

+3. The Time Integration algorithms in Rythmos solve ODEs and DAEs of the form $f(\dot{x}, x, t)=0$.
+The algorithms include explicit and implicit methods with adaptive step size control and integration order control, including BDF and Runge-Kutta methods.
+Given an initial conditions $x(t=0)$ , the methods find a series of solutions $x(t_i)$ at time points $t=t_i$.
+For systems with parameter dependence, $f(\dot{x}, x, t, p)=0$, a sensitivity analysis capability is now available to solve for $\frac{dx}{dp} $ simultaneously.
+A checkpointing interface for adjoint integrations is under development.

+4. A set of Bifurcation Tracking algorithms have been implemented in LOCA.
+These algorithms augment the steady-state system of equations with extra distinguishing conditions that find a parameter value where there is an exchange of stability ($F(X) = \left[ \begin{array}{c}f(x,p)\ h(x,p) \end{array} \right] =0$).
+This augmented system is then solved by the nonlinear solver package.
+Specifically, turning point (folds), pitchfork bifurcations, and Hopf bifurcations can be located and tracked.
+Similarly, this formulation can be used for Constraint Enforcement, where the extra equations $h(x,p)$ can be supplied by the user, and the same number of parameters can be freed to be part of the solution.

+5. PDE-Constrained Optimization algorithms have been implemented in MOOCHO and Aristos packages to take advantage of the efficiencies accessible by embedded algorithms.
+These have the form: $\mbox{minimize } g(x,p) \mbox{ subject to } f(x,p)=0$ The algorithms use Quasi-Newton approaches to simultaneously minimize the objective function and satisfy the constraint equations.
+The algorithms can make use if adjoint information if available to most efficiently solve systems with large design spaces.
+Both reduced-space (MOOCHO) and full-space (Aristos) algorithms have been developed.

+6. Automatic Differentiation tools for C++ codes have been developed in SACADO to automatically extract analytic derivative information from codes.
+This capability is implemented with expression templates that essentially inline code that performs the chain rule.
+The application code must template a key part of their code (such as the single element fill portion in a finite element code) on the type.

+7. Embedded UQ methods are under active development.
+This includes the Stokhos tools to automate the propagation of random variables through codes, such as stochastic finite element formulations, leveraging the same templated interfaces as the automatic differentiation capability.
+Other pieces include the subsequent nonlinear solution, transient propoagation, and linear solution of the full stochastic system.

 # Other Info
 Much of Trilinos was developed under funding from the Advanced Scientific Computing Initiative (ASCI).
 A major focus of ASCI is Software Quality Engineering(SQE), which is the set of practices for ensuring that high-quality, relevant software is produced, and that software processes are well defined, documented and followed.